Spice and Wolf: Characters

-Kraft Lawrence, who chiefly goes by 'Lawrence', is a 25-year-old traveling merchant who goes from town to town buying and selling various things in order to make a living.
-When he was twelve, he became an apprentice to a merchant relative, and set out on his own at eighteen.
-His goal in life is to gather enough money to start his own shop, and he has already been traveling for seven years while gaining experience in the trade.
+A 25-year-old traveling merchant.
+His goal in life is to gather enough money to start his own shop.
 He meets Holo one night and eventually agrees to her traveling with him.
-She helps him by providing her wisdom which helps to increase his profits and get him out of jams.
+She helps him by providing her wisdom which helps to increase his profits and get him out of difficult situations.
 As the series progresses, both Lawrence and Holo demonstrate a growing affection toward each other.
-Although Lawrence rarely shows different facial expressions, he falls in love with Holo as they travel and spend time together.
-He shows his affection through his actions, such as when Holo gets captured by the Church and Lawrence completely panics.
-He is also shown to get jealous whenever other men flirt or show affection for Holo, especially Amarti.